johnlvelasco/johnlvelasco/README.md

 - 👋 Hi, I’m @johnlvelasco
-- 👀 I’m interested in software engineering and frontend.
+- 👀 I’m interested in software engineering and application development.
-- 🌱 I’m currently learning C# and Java.
+- 🌱 I’m currently learning C#, Java, and C. For C#, I am learning to use new frameworks and app development platforms.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for internships to begin my professional development career.
-- 📫 How to reach me velascoj@ksu.edu
+- 📫 How to reach me - velascoj@ksu.edu

 <!---
 johnlvelasco/johnlvelasco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.